eranif/codelite/docs/docs/wxWidgets/repo320.md

 ## Preface
 ---

 This page is for the stable release, wx3.2.0.
 The CodeLite packages for Linux now use wxWidgets >=3.1.
 As wx3.2.0 is newly released, few current (July 2022) distro versions will supply it.
-I've therefore built 3.2.0 packages for the commonest ones.
+I've therefore built 3.2.0 packages for the commonest ones

+Update: ubuntu 22.10 has official wx3.2.0 packages.

 ## Fetching CodeLite keys
 ---